Vaccination of dogs

 Vaccination of dogs is the practice of animal vaccination applied to dogs.
 Programs in this field have contributed both to the health of dogs and to the public health.
 In countries where routine rabies vaccination of dogs is practiced, for example, rabies in humans is reduced to a very rare event.

 Currently, there are geographically defined core vaccines and individually chosen non-core vaccine recommendations for dogs.
 A number of controversies surrounding adverse reactions to vaccines have resulted in authoritative bodies revising their guidelines as to the type, frequency, and methods/locations for dog vaccination.

 Recommended administration of vaccines

 In 2010 and 2011, revised guidelines addressed concerns about adverse vaccine reactions by altering the recommended frequency, type, methods, and locations for administration of core and non-core canine vaccines.

 General schedule

-Most vaccination protocols recommend a series of vaccines for puppies, with vaccine boosters given at one year of age.
+Most vaccination protocols recommend a series of vaccines for puppies, with vaccine boosters given at 11-13 weeks, then at 15-17 weeks and so on.
 Frequency of vaccination thereafter varies depending on the lifestyle of the individual dog, including: